bgamari/ghc-wiki-import/darcs-repositories.md

-The following repositories are the "core" packages, that populate the libraries directory of a GHC tree:
+The following repositories are the "GHC boot" libraries, i.e. the set of libraries that are necessary to build GHC.
+They populate the libraries/ directory of a GHC tree:

 <table><tr><th>[